A lot or a little?

 Families can talk about teamwork.
 What are ways that people can come together, using their different backgrounds, skills, and personalities to overcome obstacles?
 What are some good ways to encourage teamwork and to bring people together?

-Talk about dealing with the unexpected.
 Are there ways that you can prepare yourself to handle unexpected situations or crises?
 How important is it to keep calm and cool when trouble rears its head?

-- Platforms: PlayStation 4, PlayStation Vita, Windows
+- Platforms: Nintendo Switch, PlayStation 4, PlayStation Vita, Windows

 - Price: $59.99